Yadong Luo

 Yadong Luo is the Emery M. Findley distinguished chair and professor of management at the University of Miami Herbert Business School in Coral Gables, Florida.

 Luo is a fellow of the Academy of Management (AOM) and a fellow of Academy of International Business.
-He has written over 20 books and over 200 research articles (including over 60 articles in UT-Dallas Top Business Journals List), dealing with topics from global strategy and cooperative alliances to cross-cultural management and emerging market businesses.
+He has written over 20 books and over 220 research articles (including over 60 articles in UT-Dallas Top Business Journals List), dealing with topics from global strategy and cooperative alliances to cross-cultural management and emerging market businesses.
 He has contributed to a long range of business and management issues, including developing such theories as the springboard theory, composition-based view, global co-opetition, and others.
 He also has written on the development of business and management in emerging markets.

 Biography

 Luo was born in China.
 He obtained his MS from the University of International Business and Economics in Beijing in 1988 and his Ph.D. from Temple University in Philadelphia in 1996.
 He is also an international advisory board member and honorary professor of several business schools and universities in Asia.
 He has served as senior editor of the Journal of International Business Studies and other journals and had worked for seven years in international business and public policy before joining academia.
-On Google Scholar, Luo's publications have amassed nearly 62,000 citations (H Index=117).
+On Google Scholar, Luo's publications have amassed over 67,000 citations (H Index=122).